Clan Fraser

 Clan Fraser is a Scottish clan of the Scottish Lowlands.
 It is not to be confused with the Clan Fraser of Lovat who are a separate Scottish clan of the Scottish Highlands (though with a common ancestry).
 Both clans have their own separate chief, both of whom are officially recognized by the Standing Council of Scottish Chiefs.

 History

 Origins of the clan

-The exact origins of the surname "Fraser" can not be determined with any great certainty.
+The exact origins of the surname "Fraser" cannot be determined with any great certainty.

+The Frasers are believed to have come from the County of Anjou in France somewhere in the 11th century, and some possible places of origin have been suggested throughout the years, with La Frezelière (at La Roche-Neuville) and Fréteval being the most common.